 All surgeries followed established procedures (Mueller et al. 2000; Karam et al. 2008).
-Fishes reared in hatcheries were implanted with PT-4 acoustic transmitters (Sonotronics Inc., Tucson Arizona).
-This tag is small, reliable, and has a battery life of approximately 3 months.
-Adult razorback suckers captured from a backwater were implanted with a CT-05-36 tag (Sonotronics Inc., Tucson Arizona), which is a larger tag that has a battery life of approximately 36 months.
+Fish reared in the hatchery were implanted with PT-4 acoustic transmitters (Sonotronics Inc., Tucson AZ).
+This tag is small, reliable, and has a battery life of approximately three months.
+Adult razorback sucker captured from a backwater were implanted with CT-05-36 (Sonotronics Inc., Tucson AZ).
+This is a larger tag and has a battery life of approximately 36 months.

-Before surgery, an individual fish was anesthetized by immersion in a dark container with approximately 16 liters (L) of fresh water and tricaine methanesulfonate (MS222) (125 mg L-1).
+Before surgery, an individual fish was anesthetized by immersion in a dark container with approximately 16-liters (L) of fresh water and tricaine methanesulfonate (MS222; 125 mg L^{-1}).
 A successfully anesthetized fish was indicated by lack of operculation, weak muscular movements, and cessation of fin movements.
 Once these criteria were met, the fish was removed from the container, measured (TL, in mm), weighed (nearest gram [g]), and scanned for a 134.2-kHz PIT tag.
 The fish was then placed on a surgery cradle ventral side up and covered in a wet towel to eliminate desiccation.
 Anesthesia was maintained by gently pumping MS-222 solution with a small tube (4.77 mm) via the mouth across the gills for the remainder of the surgical procedure.
-A short (< 2 centimeters) mediolateral incision was made slightly anterior and dorsal to the left pelvic fin, and an acoustic transmitter sanitized in 70% ethanol was inserted into the abdominal cavity.
+A short (< 2 cm) mediolateral incision was made slightly anterior and dorsal to the left pelvic fin and an acoustic transmitter sanitized in 70% ethanol was inserted into the abdominal cavity.
 If the fish lacked a PIT tag, a 134.2-kHz tag was implanted via the mediolateral incision.
-The incision was closed with 2-3 knots using a 4-0 absorbable braided, coated suture and an RB-1 (CV-23), 17 mm, 1⁄2 taper needle (AD Surgical, Sunnyvale, California).
-Post-surgery, the fish received additional care to prevent infection (Martinsen and Horsberg 1995): the sutured wound was swabbed with Betadine, and a 10-milligram-per-kilogram dosage of the antibiotic Baytril® (enrofloxacin) was injected into the dorso-lateral musculature to mitigate infection.
+The incision was closed with 2-3 knots using 4-0 absorbable braided, coated suture and RB-1 (CV-23), 17 mm, 1/2 taper needle (AD Surgical, Sunnyvale, CA).
+Post-surgery, the fish received additional care to prevent infection (Martinsen and Horsberg 1995): the sutured wound was swabbed with Betadine and a 10 mg/kg dosage of the antibiotic Baytril® (enrofloxacin) was injected into the dorso-lateral musculature to mitigate infection.